SinaMirrazavi/LPV/README.md

 **References**
 > [1] Mirrazavi Salehian, S. S., Khoramshahi, M. and Billard, A. (2016) A Dynamical System Approach for Catching Softly a Flying Object: Theory and Experiment. in IEEE Transactions on Robotics, vol. 32, no. 2, pp. 462-471, April 2016.
 > [2] Mirrazavi Salehian, S. S. (2018) Compliant control of Uni/ Multi- robotic arms with dynamical systems.
 PhD Thesis
 > [3] Figueroa, N. and Billard, A. (2018) A Physically-Consistent Bayesian Non-Parametric Mixture Model for Dynamical System Learning.
 In Proceedings of the 2nd Conference on Robot Learning (CoRL).
-Accepted.
+Zurich, Swizterland.

 This package was initially implemented by [Sina Mirrazavi](http://lasa.epfl.ch/people/member.php?SCIPER=233855) and has been extended and modified by [Nadia Figueroa](http://lasa.epfl.ch/people/member.php?SCIPER=238387).